Ben-Gayther/predicting_goodreads_review_ratings/README.md

-# predicting_goodreads_review_ratings
+# Predicting Goodreads Review Ratings

 This repository contains code (see `src/`) for predicting the rating of a book review on Goodreads (as part of the [Goodreads Challenge](https://www.kaggle.com/competitions/goodreads-books-reviews-290312)).
-The dataset contains more than 1.3M book reviews about 25,475 books from 18,892 users.
+The dataset contains more than 1.3 million book reviews about 25,475 books from 18,892 users.
 The goal is to predict the rating of a book review based on the text of the review.
 This repository is used to fine-tune a BERT model for this task.

 ## To run fine-tuning from scratch